JAdamHub/DDBMS-Submission/README.md

 The **Main_Company_Twitter_Opinions.ipynb** notebook requires **local execution** on your own machine.
 - Run locally on your machine (or one with access to Chrome) since this notebook opens a **(private) Chrome tab** to collect cookies for Twitter scraping.
 - Just ensure you have Google Chrome installed
+- Run in a virtual environment using Python version: 3.12.7 (tested)

 To ensure smooth execution of the notebooks, we recommend the following setup:
 ###